ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### Implication #4: Your 43:1 Ratio is Both Channels Working
 Your documented transformation (43 notebooks, 43:1 computer → psychology ratio) is consistent with:
 Channel 1 (Embodied):
-- Your destiny drive (body knowing what's "right")
+- Your destiny drive (a somatic sense of what is internally persuasive)
 - Felt sense guiding research direction
 - Somatic markers accumulating over time